 South Korea is one of the Asian countries that has developed its beauty standard and managed to influence different countries.
 These standards are different from the Western beauty standard usually seen in international magazines, movies, and advertisements.
 The ideal image of a woman is different across cultures and societies.
-But, today, we will focus only on the difference between Western and Korean beauty standards.
+But today, we will focus only on the difference between Western and Korean beauty standards.

 Both cultures have different views on how a woman should look.
 One of the similarities between the two cultures is female icons control beauty standards.

 In the Western world, beauty standards are always evolving.
-As the years and generations go by, the beauty standards change.
-Audrey Hepburn, Manilyn Monroe, and Jacqueline Kennedy were considered “icons” of beauty during the old days.
+As the years and generations go by, beauty standards change.
+Audrey Hepburn, Marilyn Monroe, and Jacqueline Kennedy were considered “icons” of beauty during the old days.
 Now, we can’t deny that the Kardashians control the beauty standards of the Western world.

 Once Kylie Jenner debuted, many young girls followed her.
-Nowadays, a slim waist, plump lips, large butts, and breasts are the critical body features to fit in in the definition of female beauty in the Western world.
+Nowadays, a slim waist, plump lips, large butts, and breasts are the critical body features to fit in the definition of female beauty in the Western world.
 Most of the females in this generation follow this even if it means undergoing surgeries and enhancements.

-|Body size||slim waist with a large breast and butts – slim body shape||slim body shape|
+|Body size||slim waist with large breasts and butts – slim body shape||slim body shape|

-|Facial Features||thin nose with plump lips and doe-like eyes||small v-shaped face, double eyelid, high bridged pointed nose, and plump lips|
+|Facial Features||thin nose with plump lips and doe-like eyes||small v-shaped face, double eyelids, high bridged pointed nose, and plump lips|

 |Skin Complexion||bronzed or tan skin||fair and pale skin or almost translucent in appearance|